BigIndustries/kafka-handler-backport/README.md

 This scenario, if not defended against, could lead to a partial/inconsistent state in Kafka, which may not be acceptable.
 In that case merge semantics could be used when pushing back records to Kafka, or deduplication logic could be used by the consumer in order to eliminate any duplicate records.

+### Extra features

+This backport adds functionality to support Confluent Schema Registry.
+To use Schema Registry, you need to add some extra properties to the table definition.
+See description of properties below.
+You also need to use the provided org.apache.hadoop.hive.kafka.ConfluentAvroSerde SerDe.

+This functionality is a work in progress, currently reading from Kafka with Schema Registry is known to work.

 ### Demo Usage Script
 ```sh
 # build the backported hive-kafka storage handler